gilch/hissp/docs/macro_tutorial.rst

 in the code tree,
 but with all the expansions done by the end.

-The result is the fully-expanded code.
+The result is the fully expanded code.
 Try more examples in the REPL if you're unsure about the process.

 We can use this to implement "symbol macros":